Is Garlic Bread Good for You?

 Butter is comprised of saturated fat which has been linked with heart disease and type 2 diabetes.

-Related Posts Which Oranges Are Seedless?
-Everything You Need To Know
+Related Posts Is Shrimp Meat?
+Everything You Need to Know

 Though it does have important nutrients like calcium and Vitamin A, butter is incredibly high in calories.
 Just one tablespoon contains 102 calories.